utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-history-api.md

 ## JavaScript History API replaceState

-As we saw we can use [`pushState`](https://daily-dev-tips.com/posts/vanilla-javascript-update-url-without-refresh/) to change the current state, we can also use `replaceState` for this:
+As we saw, we can use [`pushState`](https://daily-dev-tips.com/posts/vanilla-javascript-update-url-without-refresh/) to change the current state, we can also use `replaceState` for this:

 ```js
 history.replaceState({ page: 'unicorn' }, 'Unicorn', '/Unicorn');